Hunters Helping Condors program

 Participating hunters can obtain free ammo and win prizes

-Good news if you hunt big game in southern Utah's Zion Unit in 2021.
+Good news if you hunt big game in southern Utah's Zion Unit.
 You may be able to:

 Why do condors need help?

 Over the years, many of these enormous rare birds have been inadvertently sickened and killed by lead poisoning.
+Lead poisoning is, in fact, their leading cause of death.
 A frequent source of that lead is the remains of hunted animals, a common meal for condors.
 (See Rescued from the brink of extinction.)
 The Hunters Helping Condors program is reducing condors' exposure to lead.

 Obtain a coupon for free non-lead ammunition (up to $50 value)

-All hunters holding Zion Unit permits are eligible to receive a coupon for free non-lead ammunition (up to $50 value).
+All hunters holding Zion Unit permits are eligible to receive a coupon for free non-lead ammunition from an approved vendor listed below (up to $50 value).
 These will be mailed to you in time to redeem them for your hunt.
 Be sure to watch your mailbox!
 You will also receive some emails from us explaining the Hunters Helping Condors program and encouraging you to participate.

 Hunters who have landowner or mitigation permits for the Zion Unit can claim their coupons at one of the DWR's Southern Region offices (in Cedar City or Quail Creek Reservoir).
 Anyone hunting in the Zion Unit with a General Season Any Bull Elk tag may also obtain a coupon at one of these offices.